sanjeevmagoo/Call-for-Code-Infosys-2020/README.md

 ### How can technology help?

-Govt should expose the common APIs to be consumed by all the channels.
-The wrappers can be developed on top of these APIs so that multiple channels can be created.
-Soe of the channels we have tried in this Hackathon are:
+Govt can expose the common APIs to be consumed by multiple channels.
+The wrappers can be developed on top of these APIs, so that multiple channels can be created by innovators.

+Some of the channels we have tried in this Hackathon are:

 1. Node.JS Website hosted on IBM Cloud Foundry.
 2. Whatsapp - Using Twillo - To reach the masses, Govt has to be on Whatsapp.
 3. Twitter - Automated posting of authentic Information on Govt of India Designated Twitter handle.
 4. Alexa - Hey Alexa, How many new COVID patients in Delhi today?

 ### The idea